 It is reported that the new HC-06 modules (flashed June 2017 and later (get firmware version via AT+VERSION) have a different behavior: 9600baud default speed and both NL & CR are required.
 To change port speed issue command AT+UART:230400,0,0.

 Here’s a sample capture of a RaspberryPi booting up, captured on the Arduino IDE’s serial plotter (mA range):

 Bluetooth logging might be too slow, and USB serial logging will be much faster, but you should be sure not to create ground loops, a USB isolator is recommended, please see the Safety and Proper Usage page for details.

 The Bluetooth/USB logging while using the OLED is not recommended.
 While possible, it will make logging slower due to OLED screen updates.

 The firmware for the CurrentRanger is freely available as an Arduino IDE sketch and you can tweak it, customize its default behavior and even make it better.

 CurrentRanger revisions shipped before March 2020 do not have the UF2 bootloader.
 For this reason they might not include the RST button, in this case you need Arduino IDE to reflash firmware, and Arduino will perform the reset into bootloader.
-To force the unit in bootloader mode you can short RST to GND twice quickly to simulate a double tap (see RST pin location in image below).
+To force the unit in bootloader mode you can short RST to GND twice quickly to simulate a double tap (see RST pin location in image below), or you can issue a ‘r’+ENTER in the serial menu.
 The bottom of this page also explains how to access the SWD interface to reflash the bootloader.

 If the CurrentRanger does not enumerate correctly and shows as Unknown Device in Device Manager (Windows10), uninstall/remove the Unknown Device, power cycle the CurrentRanger and replug the USB, and it should enumerate correctly.